codsen/codsen/packages/string-strip-html/README.md

 **[⬆ back to top](#)**

-### Validation
+### Opts Validation

-The Optional Options Object is validated by `check-types-mini` ([npm](https://www.npmjs.com/package/check-types-mini), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/check-types-mini)), so please behave: the settings' values have to match the API and settings object should not have any extra keys, not defined in the API.
-Naughtiness will cause error `throw`s.
-I know, it's strict, but it prevents any API misconfigurations and helps to identify some errors early-on.

----
+The Optional Options Object is not validated; please take care of what values and of what type you pass.

 Here is the Optional Options Object in one place (in case you ever want to copy it whole):